-All picture sets and detailed administration and transcription instructions can be downloaded free of charge here.
+All picture sets and detailed administration and transcription instructions can be downloaded free of charge at www.rehabmed.ualberta.ca/spa/enni.
 The ENNI is copyrighted, including the pictures and all other materials.
 You are welcome to download, print, and use any of the materials for clinical, educational, or research purposes.
 None of the ENNI materials may be altered in any way or included in publications without permission from the authors.